How to make your affiliates post more often: Affiliate Activation Guide

 Promote your affiliate program

 Share it on your socials, email newsletter, site footer (duh), and everywhere else you can think of.
+Create a buzz around your events with a dedicated Social Media wall.
 The more eyeballs on your affiliate page, the better.

 Build an actual affiliate landing page